 Q: What will be tested?

 A: A hair sample will be used, which can detect drug use for up to 90 days.
 Providers will test for a range of illegal substances including cocaine, marijuana, opiates (including heroin, codeine, morphine, oxycodone, hydrocodone and hydromorphone), methamphetamine, Ecstasy (MDMA), Eve (MDEA) and phencyclidine (PCP).
-This answer will be updated when a specific drug testing provider is chosen.
+Hair testing FAQs from Psychemedic's can be found here.

 Q: Will this drug testing program include alcohol?